LearnersBlock/learners-block/README.md

 ### Development

+All development is currently done on the develop branch.
+It is this branch that users should fork and submit pull requests to.
+When it's time for a release the develop branch is merged into the master branch where it is built and deployed to our servers.

 A Docker based development environment is available.
 There are two development docker-compose files, one for the frontend and one for WiFi Connect.

 Enabling the Docker BuildKit will speed up build times considerably.